I'm thrilled to have Ateh Jewel guesting in our Q & A feature.

 Where do I start?
 I’m a huge fan.
 I love the Rose Geranium and Apricot Cleansing Oil.
 It has great slip and is not greasy for my skin - there’s no residue.
 The Intense Night Oil - which contains rosehip and retinoid - is great now I’m 41.
 I use it a couple of times a week, alternating with the Neroli and Myrrh Facial Oil.
 This keeps my combination skin glowing and balanced.
 The Natural Lip Oil (**Now discontinued**) is a new handbag favourite.

 What skincare golden rules do you hope your two beautiful young daughters will follow?

 Respect your skin.
 Like everything in life the more you love, nourish and respect something the better results you will get.
 Never crash into bed with your make up on.
 Double cleanse.
 Drink lots of water.
 Listen to your body and skin…..it will let you know what’s up.

-Which skincare or beauty item would you never scrimp on?
+As a beauty editor, which skincare or beauty item would you never scrimp on?

 Everything!
-I’m very lucky to be a beauty journalist but even as a poor student I would rather have great skincare than clothes.
+I’m very lucky to be a beauty editor but even as a poor student I would rather have great skincare than clothes.
 I think great cleansing is everything, I would invest in that and in moisturiser.

 Now for some quickfire questions:

 Best nail varnish ever?